JunoField/RFIDAlarm/README.md

 Currently there are 4 zones.
 These are digital pins **2, 3, 4** and **5**.
 All are "INPUT\_PULLUP" in the code - in other words, they are Normally Closed.
 This matches most commercially available security sensors, as well as most DIY options such as microswitches placed under objects, so should be suitable for most applications.

+### Admin button

+A button is used to add and remove cards.
+This is connected to **digital pin 7** and is wired using a 10K pull-down resistor - the same as in the Arduino button wiring guide.

 ## Configurable Constants etc

 Anything in this code can obviously be changed, but as for the most important options: